-- Except that new projects may be ranked above other projects in Tier 2 according to their scores, to encourage reallocation based on performance. - The Priority Panel may also identify projects that should be reallocated, in whole or in part, in favor of a new project.
+- New projects will be scored and ranked based on the New Project Scoring Tool. - The San Francisco CoC prioritizes projects with established track records in enhancing system performance.
+To promote system performance by increasing housing stability, preventing returns to homelessness, and shortening episodes of homelessness, new projects that are not "reallocating to themselves" will not be ranked above projects that meet community performance benchmarks for housing stability or increase in income. - Except that new projects may be ranked above other projects in Tier 2 according to their scores, to encourage reallocation based on performance. - The Priority Panel may also identify projects that should be reallocated, in whole or in part, in favor of a new project.
 Before making a reallocation recommendation, the Panel must review the project's past performance for the prior three years. - The Panel must review the following materials: - The project's current year performance assessment and application materials, - The project's position on the Panel's preliminary ranked list for the current year, - The San Francisco CoC Priority Listing for the prior two years, and - The Project Evaluation Reports compiled by HomeBase for the prior two years. - Preliminary scoring results are delivered to applicants with a reminder about the appeals process. - All applicants that are eligible to appeal will receive all Priority Panelist scores in advance of the appeals deadline.
 Projects facing reallocation will have additional appeal rights (see separate Appeals Policy for more detail).
-In addition, Priority Panel score sheets will be made available upon written request after the competition closes on XXXX XX, 2017.
+In addition, Priority Panel score sheets will be made available upon written request after the competition closes on August 31, 2017.
 All applicants can also report any discrepancies in their score sheet, although this is not considered an official appeal. - If a panelist assigns a score, for any scoring factor, that is lower than the project's prescored points for that factor, that panelist will be asked to explain their decision.
 Relevant Priority Panel comments on that factor will be provided along with the project's Priority Panel score sheet. - Appeals, if any, are reviewed by the Appeals Panel of non-conflicted LHCB Members. - LHCB meets to consider and approve a final CoC ranked funding list.
 If any renewal project does not apply for funding or is identified by the Priority Panel as in need of reallocation, that funding may be reallocated to a new project.
-The LHCB will make all final decisions about reallocating funding from any project. - If funding becomes available after approval of the final ranked list, through reallocation or budget corrections, LHCB staff will offer the excess funding to new project applicants in order of project ranking. - Projects will submit copies of letters or documentation for all match resources listed in their application. - Applications will be submitted with the City-wide application and applicants will be invited to attend the 2017 NOFA Debrief.
+The LHCB will make all final decisions about reallocating funding from any project. - If funding becomes available after approval of the final ranked list, through reallocation or budget corrections, LHCB staff will offer the excess funding to new project applicants in order of project ranking. - Projects will submit copies of letters or documentation for all match resources listed in their application. - Applications will be submitted with the City-wide application and applicants will be invited to attend the 2018 NOFA Debrief.